 2. Analyze what can we learn about conspiracy theories in general from the conspiracy theories surrounding the Kennedy assassination.
 Why does it present a problem if more than one sounds convincing?

-3. Identify the Great Society and contrast the legislative achievements of John F. Kennedy and Lyndon B. Johnson.
+3. Identify the New Frontier and Great Society and contrast the legislative achievements of John F. Kennedy and Lyndon B. Johnson.

 4. Summarize how [Ralph] Nader’s Raiders changed peoples’ everyday lives.